 This year, buying Christmas gifts for Boo and Lu was going to be so simple!
 They both wanted Play Doh.
 (The kind that comes in a kit to make princess dresses, hamburgers . . . stuff like that.)
-They picked out their favorite kits, and I breathed a sigh of relief that Santa would have it really easy this year . . . that is until my mom and sister pointed out that Play Doh is not gluten free.
+They picked out their favorite kits, and I breathed a sigh of relief that Santa would have it really easy this year . . . that is until my mom and sister pointed out that I would need gluten free play dough.
+Play Doh is not gluten free.
 What????
 I totally forgot!

 1 Mom + 3 Recipes + a few hours kiddo free and lots of rice flour = Tons of play dough and very sore forearm muscles!!!